 The heat pump defrost control board has an option of 30-, 60- or 90-minute setting.
 By default, this unit is shipped from the factory with the defrost time on the 60-minute pin.
-If circumstances require a change to another time, remove the jumper pin from the 60-minute terminal and reconnect to the desired terminal.
-Refer to Figure 22.
+If circumstances require a change to another time, remove the wire from the 60-minute terminal and reconnect to the desired terminal.
+Refer to Figure 10 on page 31.